-3 As described at paragraph A40 of ISA 700, "Forming an Opinion and Reporting on Financial Statements," having responsibility for approving in this context means having the authority to conclude that all the statements that comprise the financial statements, including the related notes, have been prepared.
+&lt;sup>3 As described in paragraph A68 of ISA (UK) 700 (Revised June 2016), Forming an Opinion and Reporting on Financial Statements, having responsibility for approving in this context means having the authority to conclude that all the statements that comprise the financial statements, including the related notes, have been prepared.

-In the UK and Ireland, those charged with governance are responsible for the approval of the financial statements.
+In the UK, those charged with governance are responsible for the approval of the financial statements.